-- Options for autodoc ----------------------------------------------------

 Read and return up to n bytes.

-If the argument is omitted, None, or negative, reads and returns all data until EOF.
+If the size argument is omitted, None, or negative, read and return all data until EOF.

 Implements BufferedIOBase.read1()